José Morais: Playing career

-Coaching career

 Morais worked with the Benfica youth team among several football clubs in Portugal, Swedish club Assyriska, Tunisian club Espérance, as well as once holding the head coach position for the Yemen national team.
 On 27 April 2002, he became the coach of Westfalia Herne in the German fourth division.
 Between 20 January 2003 and 30 June, he was the head coach from two times German champion Dresdner SC in the German third league.

 On 13 July 2006, Morais joined Saudi Arabian club Al-Faisaly as manager.
 He left the club on 16 December 2006 following a 5–1 defeat to Al-Ittihad.
 On 6 June 2014, Morais was named as new manager of Saudi side Al-Shabab.
 He won Saudi Super Cup title after defeating Al Nassr in penalty shootout in his first match as Al-Shabab manager.
 For the 2014–15 season, Morais took a one-year sabbatical to become manager of Saudi Arabian team Al-Shabab before returning to Chelsea for the start of pre-season ahead of the 2015–16 Premier League campaign.

 On 16 August 2018, Morais was appointed manager of Ukrainian Premier League club Karpaty Lviv.
 On 28 November 2018, Morais quit as manager of Ukrainian Premier League and was appointed as manager of South Korean K League 1 side Jeonbuk Hyundai Motors.
 He won the K League 1 in both of his first two seasons.
 In December 2020, he left Jeonbuk after his contract was terminated.
 In May 2021, Morais signed a contract until the end season with Saudi club Al Hilal.

 on 24 June 2022, Morais joined Persian Gulf Pro League side Sepahan on a new three-year deal.
 On 8 February 2025, he was appointed coach of Süper Lig side Bodrum FK on a deal until June 2025.

 On 20 June 2025, Morais became the head coach of UAE Pro League club Al Wahda.
+In December that year, he was appointed as head coach of fellow Emirati side Sharjah.